skillfulman2/Greenhouse/README.md

 ##### Thermal Battery

 Used to provide heating/cooling to the greenhouse depending on the time of year.
 Supposedly much of the earths temperature stays consistenly ~ 12.7°C (55°F for the other dumb americans like me) at around 8'-10'ft deep.
 Thermal battery will be made by digging a ~~20x40x8.5ft~~ 6.096m x (6.096 * 2m) x 2.5908m hole in the ground.
 6 inches of coated EPA insulation on the sides and floor.
-Cinder blocks for support in the center.
+Cinder blocks for support in the center/walkway.
 Coated PVC grid, corrugated pipes, adhesive, and gravel make up the rest.

 ##### Greenhouse